ShadowKnightMK4/InsightDebugApi/Readme.md

 		Included TELEMETRY DLLS are not functional yet!

 		Building for x64 bit is not implemented correctly.
-Don't export a successful build for it.
+Don't expect a successful build for it.

 ------------------------------------------